Best Budget Hotels Around the World for Travelers

 17. City Lodge Hotel Group – South Africa

 A big plus is their pricing.
 You can find rooms for around $40 to $60 a night.
-This makes them a solid pick if you want a comfortable place to stay without breaking the bank.
+This makes them a solid choice if you want a comfortable place to stay without breaking the bank.

 What does comfortable mean at City Lodge?
 Expect clean and well-maintained rooms.
 While they might not be super fancy, they provide what you need for a pleasant stay.
 Think cozy beds, a TV, and a private bathroom.
 Many locations also have things like free Wi-Fi, which is always a bonus these days.

 Location is where City Lodge often shines.
 They tend to be in areas that are easy to get around, whether you're using public transportation or have your own car.
-This makes it easier to explore the city and see the sites.
+This makes it easier to explore the city and see the sights.
 Also, City Lodges typically include on-site restaurants or are near plenty of dining places, giving you lots of tasty options.

 Budget travel doesn't have to mean staying in a dump.
 At City Lodge, you get a good balance of cost and quality.
 It's a simple, reliable option.
 No frills, just a decent place to sleep and recharge for your adventures.
 This leaves you with more money to spend on the things that really matter, such as experiences and tours.
 So, next time you're planning a trip to Johannesburg, Cape Town, or Durban, remember to check out City Lodge.
 It could be the thing that helps you book that flight without feeling guilty.